goosst/wesite/content/posts/homeautomation_partI.md

 address 31: master #8, ebusd
 address 36: slave #8, ebusd
 ```
-here you can find the names f37 and bai for the devicenames needed for further usage in ebusd.
+In this output you can find back the names f37 and bai, the devicenames needed for further usage in ebusd.

-* you have to look up the mentioned csv files (e.g. 15.f37.csv) to see which parameters are available.
-Which parameters have read permission (r), which have write permissions (w), ... the configuration files are stored on another github site from john30:  https://github.com/john30/ebusd-configuration/tree/master/ebusd-2.1.x/en/vaillant
+* You have to look up the mentioned csv files (e.g. 15.f37.csv) to see which parameters are available, which parameters have read permission (r), which have write permissions (w), ... .
+The configuration files are stored on another github site from john30:  https://github.com/john30/ebusd-configuration/tree/master/ebusd-2.1.x/en/vaillant

-* once ebus is running open a second terminal and read and write all the things you want to do:
+* Once ebus is running open a second terminal on the pi and read and write all the things you want to do:

  * Read example, here we read the time reported by the thermostat: